NMR structure determination with YASARA

 The key problem is that experimental NMR data provide only part of the answer - the rest has to be filled in by the software, relying on a priori knowledge about the look of a protein.
 This knowledge is both essential and dangerous: essential because it provides the only way to extract a concise 3D structure from the often noisy and contradictory raw data, and dangerous because it may suppress novel structural features that have not been seen before.

 All the crucial knowledge is contained in the force field - which is also the main distinguishing feature between different programs.
 Ever since the release of YASARA's first own force field in 1997, we have focused on getting the a priori knowledge right and improving the force field accuracy.
 Recent advances included the self-parameterizing NOVA force field[3] in 2002, which derived its own parameters while energy minimizing protein structures, and the extension of this approach to entire high resolution protein crystals in 2004, leading to the YAMBER force fields[4].
-In 2009, the YASARA force field incorporated knowledge-based torsion potentials in a way that increased the accuracy without preventing the protein from adapting novel or unusual conformations[7] (last image on the right).
+In 2009, the YASARA force field incorporated knowledge-based torsion potentials in a way that increased the accuracy without preventing the protein from adapting novel or unusual conformations[7] (Figure 4).

 While YASARA's optimized force fields form the core of the NMR structure determination module, the following additional features are noteworthy:

-• Fully automatic: Requires a FASTA sequence file, a restraint file and five mouse clicks to generate the result.
+- Fully automatic: Requires a FASTA sequence file, a restraint file and five mouse clicks to generate the result.
 Force field parameters for unusual amino acids and other non-standard residues are also derived automatically from semi-empirical quantum chemistry.

-• YASARA reads distance-, dihedral-angle and RDC restraints[8] in standard X-PLOR format and provides the same restraining functions (biharmonic, square well, soft-square) and averaging methods (R-3, R-6, sum, center) as X-PLOR, so that you can easily use existing data.
+- YASARA reads distance-, dihedral-angle and RDC restraints[8] in standard X-PLOR format and provides the same restraining functions (biharmonic, square well, soft-square) and averaging methods (R-3, R-6, sum, center) as X-PLOR, so that you can easily use existing data.

-• Real-time structure generation: watch the protein fold on screen, show the NOEs, differentiate between fulfilled and violated ones, identify regions of conformational stress and potential misassignments.
+- Real-time structure generation: watch the protein fold on screen, show the NOEs, differentiate between fulfilled and violated ones, identify regions of conformational stress and potential misassignments.

-• The entire structure determination protocol has been implemented in YASARA's trivial Yanaconda macro language, which makes it easy to adapt everything to very specific requirements.
+- The entire structure determination protocol has been implemented in YASARA's trivial Yanaconda macro language, which makes it easy to adapt everything to very specific requirements.

 The NMR structure determination module is available as an add-on to YASARA Structure.